EdiItor's note: This article was written in 2015, and updated for 2017, when news of Sea-Tac Airport's new Mamava pods was released.

 Sea-Tac Airport (17801 International Blvd., Seattle).
-Seattle-Tacoma International Airport’s moms’ room is located across from Seattle Taproom between the Central Terminal and Concourse A gates.
+Seattle-Tacoma International Airport’s central moms’ room is located across from Seattle Taproom between the Central Terminal and Concourse A gates.
 The room has adjustable lighting, rocking chairs, footstools, electrical outlets and side tables.
-Military families can also access another moms’ room at the USO, located on the mezzanine of the Main Terminal.
+The two Mamava pods are located at either end of the central terminal; one along the A concourse and the other near the Satellite Train System outside terminal D. (Military families can also access another moms’ room at the USO, located on the mezzanine of the Main Terminal.)

 Seattle Central Public Library (1000 Fourth Ave., Seattle).
 Seattle’s flagship library’s children’s department hosts two large, comfortable and quiet seating areas as well as a respectably comfortable place to nurse or pump.
 The family restroom within the children’s department contains chairs, outlets and a shelf.
 The key must be obtained from the family librarian, so use of the room is monitored to ensure privacy.

 Nordstrom women’s lounges (multiple Puget Sound–area locations).
 Nordstrom has had the right idea for years, providing a gracious “living room” feel to the restrooms it provides for its female shoppers.
 Originally intended as a resting spot between retail flurries, the Nordstrom lounge has quietly become the best public space in which to nurse.
 While the lounges are not totally private for pumping, they include outlets and side tables.
 Nordstrom lounges are often superior to other mall facilities.